-As always, the E-Newsletter also provides you with information on how to become actively engaged with the International Law Section and connect with our Executive Committee members and advisors.
-The International Law Journal currently solicits articles on public international law for the next edition, our Programs Committee welcomes webinar proposals, and the E-Newsletter cordially invites you to send in your photographic impressions of foreign jurisdictions for a “Note From Abroad.”
-We thank Immediate Past Chair Jeff Daar and Executive Member Michael Newman for sharing their trip to Edinburgh, Scotland with us!
+Please peruse the E-Newsletter below to learn more about all of our events, and we invite you to become actively engaged with the International Law Section.
+The International Law Journal currently solicits articles on public international law for the next edition, our Programs Committee welcomes webinar proposals, and the E-Newsletter encourages you to send in your photographic impressions of foreign jurisdictions for a “Note From Abroad.”

 6 Hours of Self-Study CLE in the Specialty Areas -- Complimentary for Members of the International Law Section!